Maliya2007/MALIYA-MD/README.md

 </p>
-<h1 align="center"> RCD MD V2
+<h1 align="center"> MALOYA MD V 1
 </h1>
 <p align="center">
-  Hemlo, I am "RCD MD V2" a WhatsApp bot create and code by Rcd Team to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Hemlo, I am "MALIYA MD" a WhatsApp bot create and code by HESHAN MD to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.